Nahedh-BenAbbes/react-checkers/README.md

     * Server side API for storing user info
     * SocketIO for online play
     * Eventually adapt into Chess

+##Curren Work In Progress
+---
+I am currently working on reorganizing the Redux state by splitting it up into multiple slices and reducers.
+This will result in a much more manageable code base for both expansion and debugging.

 ##Code Snippets
 ---